Azure/FTALive-Sessions/content/data/ModernDatawarehouse-Security/Overall_security_considerations.md

 | UAT         | User Acceptance Testing (UAT) allows your end-users or clients to perform tests to verify/accept the software system before a software application can move to your production environment. |
 | Production  | Your production environment (production), sometimes called *live*, is the environment your users directly interact with. |

-#### Azure Landing Zones

-Adopting multiple environments for an Azure Landing Zone deployment is common when a customer wants to test the effects and results of new Azure Policy Assignments, Azure RBAC role assignments, Azure AD group memberships, Azure resources' creation, and more.

-[Testing approach for enterprise-scale](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/testing-approach) describes two different adoption approaches:

-- Replication of management group hierarchy in Canary and Production environment
-- Sandbox subscriptions

-Regardless of which approach you follow, you should always:

-- Adopt at least one environment for testing.
-- Use separated Service Principal for test and production purposes to protect your environments.
-- Implement automated checks and approvals to validate and approve changes prior to deploying any change to a particular environment

 #### References